rehierl/abstract-properties/11-x-hierarchies/12-3-hierarchy-of-rscopes/0-0-readme.md

 |<------------>|
 ```

-Recall that, based on the T-Hs isomorphism, one can treat a hierarchy of
+Recall that, based on the T-Hs isomorphism, one can treat a hierarchy of scopes
-scopes (Hs) as being equivalent to a tree (T).
-Similar to that, and based on
+(Hs) as being equivalent to a tree (T).
+Similar to that, and based on the T-Hrs
-the T-Hrs isomorphism, one can treat a hierarchy of reversed scopes (Hrs) as
+isomorphism, one can treat a hierarchy of reversed scopes (Hrs) as being
-being equivalent to a tree (T).
+equivalent to a tree (T).

-As a matter of consequence, each hierarchy of scopes (Hs) is equivalent to a
+As a matter of consequence, each hierarchy of scopes (Hs) can be treated as
-hierarchy of reversed scopes (Hrs).
-That is, one can be transformed into the
+being equivalent to a hierarchy of reversed scopes (Hrs).
+That is, one can be
-other.
+transformed directly into the other.